charmplusplus/charm/doc/projections/manual.rst

 some format requirements:

--  **Simple numeric fields**: An example can be found in figure :numref:`standard dialog` for “Number of Bins:”.
+-  **Simple numeric fields**: An example can be found in figure :numref:`standard dialog` for "# of Time Bins:".
 This field expects a single number.

--  **Time-Based Field**: An example can be found in figure :numref:`standard dialog` for “Start Time:”.
+-  **Time-Based Field**: An example can be found in figure :numref:`standard dialog` for "Start Time:".
 This field expects a single simple or floating point number followed by a time-scale modifier.
 The following modifiers are supported: *none* - this is the default and means the input number represents time in microseconds.
-A whole number is expected; *The characters “us”* - the input number represents time in microseconds.
-A whole number is expected; *The characters “ms”* - the input number represents time in milliseconds.
+A whole number is expected; *The characters "us"* - the input number represents time in microseconds.
+A whole number is expected; *The characters "ms"* - the input number represents time in milliseconds.
-   This can be a whole number or floating point number; or *The character “s”* - the input number represents time in seconds.
+   This can be a whole number or floating point number; or *The character "s"* - the input number represents time in seconds.
 This can be a whole number or floating point number.

--  **Processor-Based Field**: An example can be found in figure :numref:`standard dialog` for “Processors:”.
-This field expects a single whole number; a list of whole numbers; a range; or a mixed list of whole numbers and ranges.
+-  **Processor-Based Field**: An example can be found in figure :numref:`standard dialog` for "Processors:".
+This field expects a single whole number, a list of whole numbers, a range, or a mixed list of whole numbers and ranges.
 Here are some examples which makes the format clearer:

-   eg: Want to see processors 1,3,5,7: Enter ``1,3,5,7``
+   eg: Want to see processors 1, 3, 5, 7: Enter ``1,3,5,7``

-   eg: Want to see processors 1,2,3,4: Enter ``1-4``
+   eg: Want to see processors 1, 2, 3, 4: Enter ``1-4``

-   eg: Want to see processors 1,2,3,7: Enter ``1-3,7``
+   eg: Want to see processors 1, 2, 3, 7: Enter ``1-3,7``

-   eg: Want to see processors 1,3,4,5,7,8: Enter ``1,3-5,7-8``
+   eg: Want to see processors 1, 3, 4, 5, 7, 8: Enter ``1,3-5,7-8``

    Ranges also allow skip-factors.
 Here are some examples:

-   eg: Want to see processors 3,6,9,12,15: Enter ``3-15:3``
+   eg: Want to see processors 3, 6, 9, 12, 15: Enter ``3-15:3``

-   eg: Want to see processors 1,3,6,9,11,14: Enter ``1,3-9:3,11,14``
+   eg: Want to see processors 1, 3, 6, 9, 11, 14: Enter ``1,3-9:3,11,14``

    This feature is extremely flexible.
 It will normalize your input to a canonical form, tolerating duplication of entries as well as